liucGitH/ESP32-Arduino-Aruze-Write-To-Serial/README.md

 The cpp file inherit <HTTPClient.h> library, adding a new method "cacheWriteSerial()" which directly write data in cache to Serial port without saving it to memory as a string or a list.
 An example is included in this repository.

 ATTENTION:
+1.You should install the library <HTTPClient.h> before running this library.
-You should include "HTTPClient_custom.cpp" in your ino file and use "HTTPClient_Custom http;" to build a HTTPClient_Custom object named http.
+2.You should include "HTTPClient_custom.cpp" in your ino file and use "HTTPClient_Custom http;" to build a HTTPClient_Custom object named http.
+3.Remenber to replace all the "\*" in the ino file.